 Selecting the right sprinkler can make a big difference in how evenly your lawn receives water.
 Oscillating sprinklers work well for rectangular lawns, while rotating models suit circular areas.

-For lawns with various shapes, consider an adjustable sprinkler that can handle irregular patches.
+For lawns with various shapes, consider an adjustable sprinkler system that can handle irregular patches.
 Sprinklers with timers can prevent over-watering and make it easy to ensure consistent watering, especially if you travel or have a busy schedule.

 While water is essential, overdoing it can lead to issues with shallow root growth, pests, and fungal diseases.
 Here are a few final tips for watering to get the best results after fertilizing: